HerbCaudill/react-redux-worker/README.md

 ### Add a context provider for the proxy store

-The only other change you have to make is to replace your standard `Provider` with a
+The only other change you have to make is to replace your standard `Provider` with one that

 ## Prior art